-The concept and content of each of the new Tasmanian Journeys is being developed in consultation with the tourism industry, and will be backed up by research insights.
-It is proposed that the new Journeys will be located in the south, centre and across the top of the State, promoting areas for visitors to explore, rather than developing linear touring routes.
+The new Journeys will be located in the south, centre, and across the top of the state, promoting areas for visitors to explore, rather than linear touring routes.

 Launched in October 2018, through the Western Wilds visitors can explore windswept coastlines and dense rainforests, encounter rare wildlife and meet the resilient locals who have carved a life for themselves in Tasmania’s wilderness.

 With stories, myths and legends to uncover and wild landscapes within reach, the Western Wilds is one of the most soul-stirring wilderness journeys on the planet.